 Unless action is taken, increases in population and per capita consumption of energy and animal products will exacerbate nutrient losses, pollution levels and land degradation, further threatening the quality of our water, air and soils, affecting climate and biodiversity."

 From Our Nutrient World

-The LTLS project aims to provide scientific knowledge that can help to address these problems.
-Our project is based on the UK, a region of the world which has seen enormous changes in nutrient levels and movements over the last 200 years.
+The LTLS project has provided scientific knowledge to address these problems.
+LTLS focused on the UK, a region of the world which has seen enormous changes in nutrient levels and movements over the last 200 years.